 The honey tart was really good!
 The filling was fluffy and light, with a sweet aroma enhancing the flavours.
 The honey was not overpowering and balanced out the salt in the pastry.
 The pastry was delicious and thin, with a flakey texture.
 The rosemary added the most subtle freshness.
 We highly recommend this tart!

 This was the cheesy Vegemite scroll.
 For a non-vegemite lover, this was very savoury and salty.
-We felt this needed more butter to dampen the Vegemite for our palettes.
+We felt this needed more butter to dampen the Vegemite for our palates.
 The scroll had a dense mouthfeel, almost like a compact croissant.
 The cheese was very mild and felt hidden amongst the strong Vegemite flavour.

 Cow & The Moon